This article was updated on May 1st, 2023

 For dogs with stage IV and V disease and some stage III dogs, surgery is necessary.
 The procedure involves spinal cord decompression by removing the herniated disc material that’s pressing on the spinal cord.

 Following surgery, dogs require strict cage rest and pain management for at least 6-8 weeks.
 Your veterinarian may also recommend physical therapy after the recovery period.
 The cost of surgical management of IVDD can range from about $4000 to $7000 or more.

 When your dog is showing signs of IVDD, the best thing you can do is seek immediate veterinary care.
-The sooner your pal’s doctor stabilizes and treats your pooch, the better the chance of full recovery.
+The sooner your dog’s doctor stabilizes and treats your pet, the better the chance of full recovery.